U8NWXD/oppia-wiki/Storage-models.md

 ## Introduction

 You might be used to programs holding data in variables, but for an application like Oppia, we need some way to store that data such that it survives the application shutting down.
 We don't want to lose all our data just because we release a new version of Oppia!
-To store data persistently, you might think about writing it to a file like this:
+To store data persistently, you might think about storing it in a file like this:

 ```text
  User        Application               File system